A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem

-\myparagraph{Analysis} Since the probability of a rebuild at each level $i$ is $|Q\cap S_i|/|S_i|$ and the work for the rebuild is $O(|S_i|)$, the expected work of rebuilding at level $i$ is $O(|Q|) = O(m)$.
+Since the probability of a rebuild at each level $i$ is $|Q\cap S_i|/|S_i|$ and the work for the rebuild is $O(|S_i|)$, the expected work of rebuilding at level $i$ is $O(|Q|) = O(m)$.
 Since we do at most one rebuild across all levels, it contributes $O(m)$ in expectation to the work and $O(\log (n+m) \log^*(n+m))$ \whp{} to the depth.

-The total size of $Q_i$ and $up_i$ across all the levels is proportional to the batch size.
+The total size of $Q_i$ and $up_i$ across all of the levels is proportional to the batch size.
 Since the point movement is the exact opposite of that of batch insertion, the proof is very similar.
-We omit the proof and just show the lemma below. \begin{lemma} $|\bigcup_{1\leq i\leq L} \up_i| \leq m\cdot 3^k = O(m)$ \end{lemma}
+We omit the proof and just present the lemmas below. \begin{lemma} $|\bigcup_{1\leq i\leq L} \up_i| \leq m\cdot 3^k = O(m)$ \end{lemma}

 \begin{lemma} $\sum_{1\leq i\leq L} E[|Q_i|] = O(m)$ \end{lemma}